Movie reviews by

-With strong subtext coursing through its scarce plot, the narrative overambition noted in Hereditary is channelled into a discreetly organized summer vacation from hell, packing its own punch of "JESUS CHRIST!" while justifying the evolution of its irresistably psychotic premise every creeping step through.
-Reminiscent of seminal excerpts in film history (the eliptical mindfuckery of The Shining, the patient escalation of Rosemary’s Baby and of course the cult crazies of The Wicker Man), Aster reverts from appealing to today's tastes craving spookhouse bullshit to create a vivid psychological horror epic abundant in dauntlessness.
+With strong subtext coursing through its scarce plot, the narrative overambition noted in Hereditary is channeled into a discreetly organized summer vacation from hell, packing its own punch of internal panic while justifying the evolution of its enticingly psychotic premise every creeping step through.
+Reminiscent of seminal excerpts in film history (the sinuous trickery of The Shining, the patient escalation of Rosemary’s Baby and of course the cult crazies of The Wicker Man), Aster reverts today's tastes craving more spookhouse hogwash to create a vivid psychological horror epic abundant in dauntlessness.

-For as function-only as the band of characters are, they're developed enough that the typical frustration as a powerless horror movie audience member doesn't impede captivation.
-Partaking in the kool-aid and going with the flow bring you two tripping sequences so eerily accurate in their own subtlety and thematic employment they stand apart as their own separate bookends of scariness.
-The lure of spiritual rebirth only to find death awaits you with a warm smile on its face is its own warped brand of creepy.
+Though the band of characters are function-only, they're developed enough that the typical frustration as a powerless horror movie audience member doesn't impede captivation.
+Partaking in the Kool-Aid and going with the flow bring you two tripping sequences so eerie in their own subtlety and thematic employment they stand apart as their own separate bookends of scariness.
+The lure of spiritual rebirth only to find death awaiting you with a warm smile on its face is its own warped brand of creepy.

 Like anything so initially inviting, Midsommar doesn’t entirely deliver on every promise of its foregone potential but it arrives damn close.
 Hereditary had something special going until it wet the bed in the home stretch.
 Aster aims past the risers here and comes out far more unscathed than his debut.